awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-examples.md

 If a user tries to end a session for which they haven’t been granted this `TerminateSession` permission, they receive an `AccessDeniedException` error\.

 **`aws:ssmmessages:target-id`** and **`aws:ssmmessages:session-id`**
-You can also create IAM policies that enable a user to end sessions that are tagged with both system tags, as shown in this example\.
+You can also create IAM policies that allow a user to end sessions that are tagged with both system tags, as shown in this example\.

 ```
 {